October 13, 2006 (Checked Oct 10, 2019)

 E-Coaching Tip 24: What Do Your Students Think About How the Course is Going?

-Three or four weeks into a course — about now — you may be wondering about your students’ perceptions about how their course experience is going.
-A student’s experience can usually be clumped into three categories: (1) the content of the readings and the overall structure of the course; (2) the course requirements and communications from the faculty member; and (3) their own participation in the discussions and assignments for the course.
+Two or three weeks into a 15- week course, you may be wondering about your students’ perceptions about how their course experience is going.
+A student’s experience can usually be sorted into these three categories: (1) the content of the readings and the overall structure of the course; (2) the course requirements and communications from the faculty member; and (3) their own participation in the discussions and assignments for the course.

 o I understand what the course requirements and assignment due dates are.